iamez/nginx-scan-block/README.md

 -- Replace 'x.x.x.x' with the specific IP address you're interested in SELECT * FROM nginx_offenders WHERE ip = 'x.x.x.x' ORDER BY last_seen_time DESC;

+sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders;"

+Browse IPs with scanned flag set to 1: sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE scanned = 1;"

+Browse IPs with iptables_blocked flag set to 1: sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE iptables_blocked = 1;"

+Browse IPs marked as potential threats: sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE potential_threat = 1;"

+Search for a specific IP:
+sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE ip = 'your_target_ip';"

+Sort IPs by last seen time (recent first): sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders ORDER BY last_seen_time DESC;"

+Sort IPs by seen count (high to low): sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders ORDER BY seen_count DESC;"

+Filter IPs based on a threshold seen count (e.g., 10): sqlite3 nginx_ips.db "SELECT * FROM nginx_offenders WHERE seen_count >= 10;"

+Count of IPs with non-null scan_results: sqlite3 nginx_ips.db "SELECT COUNT(*) FROM nmap_info WHERE scan_results IS NOT NULL;"

+Count of IPs with scanned flag set to 1: sqlite3 nginx_ips.db "SELECT COUNT(*) FROM nmap_info WHERE scanned = 1;"

+Count of distinct IPs in nmap_info: sqlite3 nginx_ips.db "SELECT COUNT(DISTINCT ip) FROM nmap_info;"

+List distinct IPs in nmap_info: sqlite3 nginx_ips.db "SELECT DISTINCT ip FROM nmap_info;"

 ```